lifeinoppo/netlify/_posts/2018-02-15-whats-on-my-tv-early-2018-edition.markdown

 Hulu isn’t available in Brazil; HBO Now (oddly called HBO Go in here) is a mess and the streaming quality is incredibly poor; Amazon Prime catalog is plain depressing; And piracy is not an option for us.
 Besides, efficiency and convenience _always_ win in the end.

-With that being said, 99% of what’s listed below are on Netflix.
+With that being said, 99% of what’s listed below are a available on Netflix.

 ### 🤩 Favorites
 - Better Caul Saul (S04/2018)